Wondering what Google Classroom is like? Just getting started? This visual tour will walk you through setting up your first class.

 When posting assignments there are many options.
 My favorite option is demonstrated in this gif.
 I personally like to upload a resource from my drive and have Google Classroom make a copy for all of my students.

 Click the plus sign and choose Create Assignment.
 You can give it a title, give written instructions, upload something, give a due date, and assign a topic.
 You can even click the All Students drop down menu to customize for intervention.
+Topics can be helpful for organization.
+You can come back to assignments and edit them later.

 If you click Assign it will immediately be in your class.
 You can also click the drop down arrow to schedule it to show at a later date and time.